OpenLiberty/docs-playbook/README.md

 3. Repeat steps 1 and 2 for the [docs-generated repo](https://github.com/OpenLiberty/docs-generated).

+4. Update the docs-playbook `antora.yaml` file to add the new release version to production and remove the oldest release version from production, draft, and staging.

+   Openliberty.io docs support 2 years worth of previous releases, which can be selected from the version picker at the top of the docs TOC.
+With each release, you must add the new release version and remove the oldest release version fromn the `antora.yaml` file to update the version picker.

-4. Create a new branch off of the `prod` branch of this repo (docs-playbook) to add the new release version to the `branches` section of the [`antora- playbook.yml`](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).
+   a.
+Create a new branch off of the `prod` branch of this repo (docs-playbook) to add the new release version to the `branches` section of the [`antora-     playbook.yml`](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).
 You can make this change in your browser.

-   a.
+   b.
 Go to the [antora-playbook.yml](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).

-   b.
+   c.
 Click the pencil icon to edit the file.

-   c.
+   d.
 Add the new release version to the `branches` section

-   d.
+   e.
 After you edit the file, create a pull request into the `prod` branch by clicking the **Propose changes** button.
 Once the pull request has been reviewed, merge it in.

+   f.
+The branches list is specified differently in the draft and staging branches of the docs playbook, which use a wildcard schema to define the branches (for example, `branches: [v*.0.0.*-staging, staging]`).
+To remove the oldest release, you must exclude the corresponding version branch by appending an exclamation point (`!`) to the branch name, surrounding it in single quotation marks, and adding it to the list of branches.
+For example, to remove 20.0.0.7 from staging, you must specify ` branches: [v*.0.0.*-staging, '!v20.0.0.7-staging', staging]`.

+   Make this change in both the [draft](https://github.com/OpenLiberty/docs-playbook/blob/draft/antora-playbook.yml) and [staging](https://github.com/OpenLiberty/docs-playbook/blob/staging/antora-playbook.yml) versions of the antora.yaml file by following the same procedure that is described in steps 4c. and 4e., making your PRs to either draft or staging as applicable.

 5. In the docs repo, create a new vNext-based branch and change the `version` value in the `antora.yml`file to the next release `vX.0.0.X` version, incremented from the current release being published to openliberty.io.
 Create PRs to add this change to both the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches.
 For example, if `22.0.0.6` is being released, set the version to `22.0.0.7` in both `draft` and `staging`.